MS in Psychology Program Admissions

 Interview

 After applications are received, applicants who satisfy admission requirements are selected for a one-on-one interview with a faculty interviewer via video Zoom.
-Applications are reviewed and admissions interviews are scheduled as soon as all application materials are received.
-Applicants are typically notified of their admission decision within a few weeks of their interview.
+Complete applications will be reviewed within a few weeks of completion.
+Interviews are scheduled on a rolling basis and applicants typically receive an admission decision 4-6 weeks after interviewing.

 Acceptance and Enrollment